weaveworks-guides/weave-net-legacy/weave-and-docker-platform/1-machine.md

   - `curl` (_any version_)

 ## Installing Weave Net

-Weave is available as a Docker Networking plug-in (for Docker >= 1.9), and as a stand-alone install.
-In this guide, you will use Weave on its own.

 Download the latest version of `weave`and then clone the guides directory.
 If you do not have ownership of the `/usr/local/bin` directory, you may need to preface the commands with `sudo`: